lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 LPWAN technology and the number of flows, among others.

-Some values in the Rule ID space are reserved for functionalities other than header compression, such as fragmentation.
+Some values in the Rule ID space are reserved for functionalities other than header compression, such as packet fragmentation.
 (See {{Frag}}).

 Rule IDs are specific to a Dev.
-Two Devs may use the same Rule ID for different header compression.
-To identify the correct Rule ID, the SCHC C/D needs to combine the Rule ID with the Dev L2 identifier to find the appropriate Rule.
+Hence, multiple Dev instances may use the same Rule ID to define different header compression contexts.
+To identify the correct Rule ID, the SCHC C/D needs to correlate the Rule ID with the Dev identifier to find the appropriate Rule to be applied.

 ## Packet processing